vmware/terraform-provider-nsxt/website/docs/r/policy_ip_block.html.markdown

 * `display_name` - (Required) The display name for the IP Block.
 * `description` - (Optional) Description of the resource.
 * `cidr` - (Required) Network address and the prefix length which will be associated with a layer-2 broadcast domain.
+* `visibility` - (Optional) Visibility of the IP Block.
+Valid options are `PRIVATE`, `EXTERNAL` or unset.
+Visibility cannot be changed once the block is associated with other resources.
 * `nsx_id` - (Optional) The NSX ID of this resource.
 If set, this ID will be used to create the resource.
 * `tag` - (Optional) A list of scope + tag pairs to associate with this IP Block.
 * `context` - (Optional) The context which the object belongs to